IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-02-learning-to-blog.md

 <hr>

 ###### [Liquid](https://shopify.github.io/liquid/)
 Liquid calls itself a Template Language.
-I would say it fills some of the same rolein flow control (if-then, case-when) and iteration (e.g., for loops) that PHP performs in a server-side blog application such as WordPress.
+I would say it fills some of the same roles in flow control (if-then, case-when) and iteration (e.g., for loops) that PHP performs in a server-side blog application such as WordPress.

 <hr>